saydus/spelling-checker/README.md

 # Spelling Checker in Typescript

 Remember to `npm install` packages before running.
+To run the application, use `npm start`.

 <br/>